Primitive Christianity Revived, Again

 Added by Sally Gillette on 4th mo.
 27, 2017 at 6:58pm — No Comments

 Quakers are encouraged to “contemplate death . . . both their own and the death of those they are closest to.”[i]
 Death is to be seen as a “fact”[ii] and such an understanding is meant to set us free from fear and avoidance.
-Mourning and grief are not to be hidden and Quakers are…Continue
+Mourning and grief are not to be hidden and Quakers are led to embrace those who mourn.…Continue

 Everything's not quite ready, but it's time to move QuakerQuaker over to the new server.
 It will be powered by BuddyPress, a variation on WordPress blogging platform.
 It's still very much an experiment in progress, but that's fitting in with the history of QuakerQuaker.
 I've announced some of the changes on a blog post there:Continue

 Added by QuakerQuaker on 4th mo.
 24, 2017 at 7:30pm — No Comments